How To Track Santa Claus This Christmas Eve

 Show your kids exactly when Santa will arrive!

-For more than 60 years NORAD, a joint military effort between the U.S. and Canada, has been tracking Santa and his reindeer as they make their way from house to house on Christmas Eve.
+For 63 years NORAD, a joint military effort between the U.S. and Canada, has been tracking Santa and his reindeer as they make their way from house to house on Christmas Eve.
 It all started when a misprint in an advertisement for Sears and Roebuck gave children a telephone number to call Santa that instead directed them to the commander-in-chief of NORAD's predecessor.
 Shoup had his staff field the calls and use radar to "track" Santa, and a beloved tradition was born.

 Now NORAD’s Santa tracker uses radar, satellites, high-tech SantaCams, good old longitude and latitude and a direct line of communication with Santa’s Elf Launch Staff to provide updates on Santa's location throughout the night.
 They’ll even calculate how long it will take him to get to each eager child’s home.